Sex Cymbal

-Sex Cymbal is the fourth solo album from Sheila E. released on June 15, 1991 by Warner Bros.
-Records, four years after Sheila E.'s previous album.
-It is her first album that does not feature any input from her mentor Prince.
+Sex Cymbal is the fourth solo album by American singer and drummer Sheila E., released in April 1991 by Warner Bros.
+Records, four years after her previous album.
+It is the first Sheila E. album that does not feature any input from her mentor Prince.

 History

 In 1990 Sheila went into the studio to record the album with her brother Peter Michael.
 She and Michael produced the whole album together and a few songs feature co-production from David Gamson and J.P.
 Charles.